 January - March: Winter break

-November - December: Manufacturing of wool and clay objects , olive harvest
+November - December: Manufacturing of felt rugs and pads

 Accommodation